How to complete your first funding round: the step-by-step guide

 Investments made: 250+

-They invest in: Early-stage tech companies creating positive change in financial systems.
-Anthemis focuses on fintech.
+➡️Anthemis invests in early-stage fintech companies creating positive change in financial systems.

 Notable companies in their portfolio: Tide and Currencycloud